Tim Ingold

 Timothy Ingold CBE FBA FRSE (born 1 November 1948) is a British anthropologist, and Chair of Social Anthropology at the University of Aberdeen.

 Background

 Ingold was educated at Leighton Park School in Reading, and his father was the mycologist Cecil Terence Ingold.
 He attended Churchill College, Cambridge, initially studying natural sciences but shifting to anthropology (BA in Social Anthropology 1970, PhD 1976).
-His doctoral work was conducted with the Skolt Saami of northeastern Finland, studying their ecological adaptations, social organisation and ethnic politics.
+His doctoral work was conducted with the Skolt Sámi of northeastern Finland, studying their ecological adaptations, social organisation and ethnic politics.
+His field work was primarily in the village of Sevettijärvi and in 2024 he donated his field diaries documenting Skolt life in the area in the early 1970s to the community.
 Ingold taught at the University of Helsinki (1973–74) and then the University of Manchester, becoming Professor in 1990 and Max Gluckman Professor in 1995.
 In 1999, he moved to the University of Aberdeen.
-In 2015, he received the honorary doctorate by Leuphana University of Lüneburg (Germany).
+In 2015, he received an honorary doctorate from Leuphana University of Lüneburg (Germany).
 He has four children.

 Contributions

 His interests are wide-ranging and his scholarly approach is individualistic.
 They include environmental perception, language, technology and skilled practice, art and architecture, creativity, theories of evolution in anthropology, human-animal relations, and ecological approaches in anthropology.

 Early concern was with northern circumpolar peoples, looking comparatively at hunting, pastoralism and ranching as alternative ways in which such peoples have based a livelihood on reindeer or caribou.

 In his recent work, he links the themes of environmental perception and skilled practice, replacing traditional models of genetic and cultural transmission, founded upon the alliance of neo-Darwinian biology and cognitive science, with a relational approach focusing on the growth of embodied skills of perception and action within social and environmental contexts of human development.
 This has taken him to examining the use of lines in culture, and the relationship between anthropology, architecture, art and design.
 He discusses his entire career in From science to art and back again: The pendulum of an anthropologist (2016).

 Writing within the anthropological realm of phenomenology, Ingold explores the human as an organism which 'feels' its way through the world that "is itself in motion"; constantly creating and being changed by spaces and places as they are encountered.